 - Causal treatment (e.g., removal of brain tumor) if possible

 - Medical therapy

-- Removal of CSF: e.g., via an intraventricular monitor with drainage system or via (e.g., in patients)
+- Removal of CSF via an intraventricular monitor with drainage system (e.g., external ventricular drain or lumbar drain) or a (e.g., in patients)

 - Decompressive craniectomy